brian-team/brian2/docs_sphinx/user/numerical_integration.rst

   ``'absolute_error_per_variable'`` options described below.
 If this is set to ``False``, the timestep is determined by Brian (i.e. the ``dt`` of the respective clock is used, see :ref:`scheduling`).
   If the resulted estimated error exceeds the set error bounds, the simulation is aborted.
-When using cython or weave this is reported with an `IntegrationError`.
+When using cython this is reported with an `IntegrationError`.
   Defaults to ``True``.
 * ``'absolute_error'``: each of the methods has a way of estimating the error that is the result of using numerical integration.
 You can specify the maximum size of this